87% Chance of a Kamala Win? Here’s How to Prepare...

 I warned that Biden would drop out of the presidential race and be replaced by a California Democrat who would spread the state’s ultra-liberal policies across America.

-(I predicted that candidate would be California governor Gavin Newsom, not former California Attorney General Kamala Harris.
-But the results would be the same.)
+(I predicted that candidate would be California Governor Gavin Newsom, not former California Attorney General Kamala Harris.
+But we indeed ended up with a liberal California Democrat instead of Biden.)

 I also warned that we were entering an “Age of Chaos” – a time of unprecedented chaos and danger for Americans.

-Note: Editor’s Note: Louis Navellier, my colleague and a Senior Investment Analyst at InvestorPlace, has been working on quantitative models since he was in college in the 1970s.
-And he’s built a reputation on Wall Street for pioneering this approach to investing.
-He’s even been called the “King of Quants” for his work in this area.